Reitschule cultural centre accuses police of racism

 In an interview in the Berner Zeitungexternal link last week, the cantonal minister in charge of police, Philippe Müller, defended the police actions and called on the city of Bern to take action against the centre.
 “When police officers are attacked with bottles and iron bars, there is no longer any talk of de-escalation,” he said.
 “The officers must retaliate.”

 The Reitschule is considered one of the liveliest, yet most controversial entertainment venues in Switzerland and is no stranger to skirmishes with police.
-It has also been a major point of contention between political groups in Bern since the 19th-century building was occupied by squatters in the 1980s.
+It has also been a major point of contention between political groups in Bern since the 19th-century former riding school was occupied by squatters in the 1980s.

 There have been multiple attempts to shut it down because of its association with leftwing movements.
 In April, the Supreme Court endorsed a decision to declare invalid a people’s initiative aimed at closing the centre.